 One of the best swimming beaches in Barbados | Anja On Adventure

-Calm waters are perfect for swimming but snorkeling is better on Paynes Bay Beach.
+Calm waters are perfect for swimming but snorkeling is better on Paynes Bay.

 Rihanna residence on Sandy Lane beach or Platinum coast in Barbados